DSR-RHIT/me447-visualizing-data/cm/cm303_portfolio_bibtex.md

 There are many standard BiBTeX entry types, but the ones listed here will probably meet most of your needs.
-These listings have been tested in R Markdown to `github_document` output, both with and without a custom CSL file.
+These listings have been tested in our Rmd to github document environment with both default formatting and a specified CSL file.

     @article{Last+Last:YYYY,
       author  = {First Last and First Last},